 Cold calling has been a part of the sales process for years, but many teams still struggle with finding the right approach.
-We wanted to share an overview of cold calling and give you a workable template to help your team improve its cold calling capabilities today.
+We wanted to share an overview of cold calling process and give you a workable template to help your team improve its cold calling skills today.

 What is cold calling?